The 10 best web design software

 Thanks to a recent acquisition by the online payment processor Square, Weebly is especially useful for entrepreneurs looking to create small e-commerce sites relatively quickly and without much hassle.

 Price: A basic website is free.
-If you want a custom domain name, you need to subscribe for $6 per month (when billed annually) or $9 for the monthly plan.
+If you want a custom domain name, you need to subscribe for $10 per month (when billed annually).

 Squarespace helps you build websites that are known for their special look.